rancher/terraform-aws-access/README.md

   We then assign all the EIPs to the domain.
   This enables cross-zone load balancing with DNS round robin while also supplying a specific IP to each AZ.

-- Optional Certificate generation
-  If you would like to terminate TLS on your server this module can generate a real Let's encrypt certificate for you.
-  This is done using the `cert_use_strategy` argument, it is set to 'skip' by default, but if you set it to `create` it will create a new certificate for you.
-It saves the cert in an IAM object and then use that as the source of truth for the cert.

 ## AWS Access

 The first step to using the AWS modules is having an AWS account,